kylesoni/recipe-parser-and-interactive-walkthrough/README.md

-# cs337-project2
+# Recipe Parser and Walkthrough

 Group composed of Kyle Soni and Anges Vu https://github.com/kylesoni/cs337-project2

 ## To run:
-- Run web_scraper.py for interface and do similar things to video
+- Run web_scraper.py for interface and do similar things to this [video](https://github.com/kylesoni/recipe-parser-and-interactive-walkthrough/blob/main/cs337.mp4)
 - Run main.py after changing url to get direct output from parsing

 ## Requirements: